Measure from the Sky With a Drone

 Archeological excavations demand precise measurement and documentation: Imagine how much faster they’ll go with an AIR6 in the sky.
 The aerial photos it generates can be digitally marked with site locations, and archeological discoveries can be assigned to the terrain.
 It can save 3D models of the site locations as interactive, rotatable online graphics (e.g. for Adobe Acrobat 3D).
 Now, documentation can be even more fun.

 Drone for Aerial Surveying and Measurement

-The AIR6 is specially designed to carry different kinds of equipment: Cameras, sensors, research instruments…
+The AIR6 is specifically designed to carry all kind of equipment: cameras, sensors, research instruments…

 Completely pre-installed and ready for immediate use

 Our Mission Flight System is delivered completely pre-installed and immediately ready for use.
 Plan your automated flights over pre-selected areas in just a few minutes, instead of steering your drone by hand.